egonSchiele/salty/README.md

 Any code between three backticks is passed verbatim.
 This code can be across multiple lines.
 ```

+Comments currently only work on their own line.

 ## Higher-order functions

 ```